JacksonRolando/CivilRightsOnlineArchive/README.md

 #### Windows
 In a terminal, navigate to the directory containing 'app.js' (should be CivilRightsOnlineArchive/App).
+Start the app.
-Run 'node app.js'
+`node app.js`

 ### Use the app through a browser